Mercy Medical Center - Internal Medicine Residency

 Each of the four teams of residents and students care for an average of 14 teaching patients, with a team cap of 20.
-Residents are on-call every fourth night, supervising interns and subinterns on the team and providing cross-coverage for other medical teams.
+Residents are on-call every fourth day, supervising interns and subinterns on the team and providing cross-coverage for other medical teams.
 A night float team assumes all patient care responsibility at 9 PM on Sunday through Thursday, allowing the residents on call to go home at that time.
 Upper level residents stay overnight on Friday and Saturday nights on their long call days.
 An upper level resident serving as the Medical Consultant (Medical Admitting Officer) helps with supervising patients admitted to the hospital.

 Visit the Mercy Medical Center website for more information about their hospital and their preliminary medicine residency program.